 Four-Year Graduation Guarantee

-For entering freshman pursuing a 4-year bachelor degree in a Forest Grove campus program, we guarantee that Pacific will provide all the courses you will need to graduate within four years.
+For entering freshman pursuing a four-year bachelor degree in a Forest Grove Campus program, we guarantee that Pacific will provide all the courses you will need to graduate within four years.
 If you will not graduate on time because we failed to offer a required course, Pacific will authorize a substitute, waive the requirement, or cover the tuition costs for you to take the required course(s) at Pacific the next semester that it is offered.